 No, not unless the bid is at or above your reserve price, being the minimum price the property can sell for.
 If the property fails to reach your minimum price, then it won’t be sold, and we will take your further instructions if you wish us to continue marketing the property post auction.

 Yes, all in-room and online auction properties are sold on an ‘unconditional’ basis.
 This means that the property has legally exchanged contracts on the fall of the gavel/end of the online auction.
 For a live-streamed auction we will take a 10% deposit or £5,000 whichever is the greater.
 For an online auction, we will automatically take a £5,000 payment at the end of the online auction and contact the purchaser to take a further payment for any shortfall.

 Do I still need to insure the property?

 It is your responsibility to insure the property up until exchange of contracts to the new owner, at which time the purchaser should arrange their own buildings insurance.
-However, as a safeguard, we strongly recommend that you keep the property insured until it has completed.
+However, as a safeguard, we strongly recommend keeping the property insured until it is completed.

 What if my property doesn’t sell?